 The tooth fairy, Raton Perez, or any other mythical characters are important to young children as they begin to shed these literal symbols of childhood.
 Be sensitive to the anxieties that may arise, but embrace the excitement that goes along with it.
 Kids generally look forward to the day they lose their first tooth, proudly showing off a new gap to friends, siblings, and teachers, and they are often impatient when that first one comes loose.

 Ultimately, you’ll want to foster a sense of positivity surrounding this rite of passage, whether you fully embrace the tooth fairy myth or opt for a more realistic approach to teaching your child about oral hygiene.
 Perhaps you’ll introduce your child to another tradition or make your own — either way, it’s up to you!

 Keep Teeth in Tip-Top Shape by Calling AZ Family Dental for an Appointment Today

 Whether you’re looking for a cleaning or something a little more involved, we’re glad to take care of the first round of teeth, ensuring healthy habits straight out of the gates and maintaining permanent adult teeth for the long haul.

 We know it can be hard to find the right dentist.
 With so many options, it can be hard to find one that meets your family’s unique needs.
-If you’re in the Glendale, Peoria or Chandler area, give us a call at 623-777-2037 to make an appointment or learn more about the dental services we provide.
+If you’re in the Glendale, Peoria or Chandler area, give us a call to make an appointment or learn more about the dental services we provide.